 - Plan compliance into the MVP: Regional holidays, industry specifics (e.g. healthcare, fintech), and GDPR requirements should not be later extensions but part of the initial architecture.

-Pro tip: Before MVP launch, analyse the holidays and specific compliance requirements of your target region.
-Bavaria and Austria, for example, have more statutory holidays than other regions, which has direct effects on support SLAs and release cycles.
+Pro tip: Before MVP launch, map the holidays and compliance specifics of your target region.
+Bavaria and Austria, for example, have more statutory holidays than most other regions, with direct effects on support SLAs and release cycles.

 A sustainable SaaS architecture considers these factors at the level of database design and tenant separation.
 What sounds like a technical detail saves significant rework later and reduces the risk of costly compliance retrofits.